The Gene Variant CYP2E1

-Researchers have now discovered a gene variant that may protect people against alcoholism.
+Researchers have now discovered a gene variant that may be a factor in the development of alcoholism.
 The variant is contained in CYP2E1 and is connected to a person’s response to alcohol.
-About 10 to 20 percent of people have CYP2E1 and that means that having just a few drinks leave them feeling more drunk than others who do not have the gene variant.
+About 10-20% of people have CYP2E1.
+This means that having just a few drinks can leave them feeling more drunk than others who do not have the gene variant.

-Earlier studies had shows that people who have a strong reaction were less likely to become alcoholics, but the genetic reason for this was unclear.
+Earlier studies have also shown that people who have a strong reaction to alcohol were less likely to become alcoholics.
+However, the genetic reason for this was unclear.
 This discovery of the role that CYP2E1 plays hints at a new mechanism of how people think of alcohol and how it affects the brain.

 “We have found a gene that protects against alcoholism, and on top of that, has a very strong effect,” said lead study author Kirk Wilhelmsen, M.D., Ph.D., professor of genetics at the University of North Carolina at Chapel Hill School of Medicine.
 “But alcoholism is a very complex disease, and there are lots of complicated reasons why people drink.
 This may be just one of the reasons.”

 The research team examined a specific phenotype, or the way people feel after drinking alcohol.
-They then used the phenotype to dissect why come people develop alcoholism and others do not.
+They then used the phenotype to dissect why some people develop alcoholism and others do not.

 Clinical and Faith-Based Treatment for Alcoholism at Road to Freedom